kaytwo/website/_includes/contact.md

-I am an Associate Professor at the [University of Illinois at Chicago][uic] in the [Department of Computer Science][uiccs].
+I am a Professor at the [University of Illinois at Chicago][uic] in the [Department of Computer Science][uiccs].
 As of Fall 2025, I also serve as the College of Engineering [Associate Dean for Faculty Affairs](https://engineering.uic.edu/about/administration/).

 From Fall 2022 to Fall 2025, I served as the [Director of Undergraduate Studies](https://cs.uic.edu/undergraduate/).